murundei/jun-laravel/README.md

 * Use Laravel’s validation function, using Request classes.
 * Use Laravel’s pagination for showing Companies/Employees list, 10 entries per page.
 * Use Laravel make:auth as default Bootstrap-based design theme, but remove ability to register.

-*Also a point is to not use 3rd party packages in this project.
+* *Also a point is to not use 3rd party packages in this task.
 Well, laravelcollective/html it’s allowed and also guzzle but another package to solve the problem with files or another stuff is prohibited.*

+**Create REST API with Laravel**
+* Create simple REST API with register,login,etc. functionality.
+* Use jwt-token based auth.
+* CRUD functionality to Companies and Employees via API methods.

 ### Extra Task for “Advanced” Juniors
 **If you feel like this task is too small and simple, you can add these things on top:**